 You probably noticed a couple of synonyms that you don’t agree with.
 For me personally, I’ve never used “contentedness” as a synonym for happiness.

-You see, all these different synonyms may be a part of how you define your happiness.
-The synonyms and combinations of how someone would define happiness are literally endless.
-And that's what makes happiness so incredibly difficult to define and measure.
-It's a weighted average of all these different synonyms, and the equation of happiness truly changes per person.
-I'll even go as far as to say that the happiness equation changes per person per day.
+The synonyms and combinations of words that someone would define happiness with are literally endless.
+And that’s what makes happiness so incredibly difficult to define and measure.
+It’s a weighted average of all these different words and factors, and the equation of happiness truly changes per person.

 If pleasure makes me happy today, it doesn’t mean that that same amount of pleasure makes me happy tomorrow.

-If a feeling of gladness makes me feel happy today, it doesn't mean that it will make me feel happy next year.
+If a feeling of contentment makes me feel happy today, it doesn’t mean that it will make me feel happy next year.

 Your happiness definition is as unique as you are